The most general four-derivative Unitary String Effective Action with Torsion and Stringy-Running-Vacuum-Model Inflation: Old ideas from a modern perspective: Stringy Running Vacuum Model Inflation

 In the presence of the $\lambda$-dependent correction terms \eqref{alternateRicci} in \eqref{seaE}, higher-order corrections proportional to $(\dot b)^2$ are expected in the condensate, which will be shown below to be subleading.
-For the $\lambda=0$ case, as argued in \cite{bms}, and also confirmed by the dynamical-system analysis of the StRVM inflation of \cite{Dorlis:2024yqw}, and will also be reviewed below, when there is a gravitational anomaly condensate, a spontaneous-Lorentz-violating solution of the $b$-axion equations of motion exists in which $\langle \mathcal K^0 \rangle \simeq {\rm constant}$.
-We parametrize such constant quantity by ~\cite{bms,Dorlis:2024yqw}
+For~the $\lambda=0$ case, as~argued in~\cite{bms}, and~also confirmed by the dynamical system analysis of the StRVM inflation of~\cite{Dorlis:2024yqw}, as well as reviewed below, when there is a gravitational anomaly condensate, a spontaneous-Lorentz-violating solution of the $b$-axion equations of motion exists in which $\langle \mathcal K^0 \rangle \simeq {\rm constant}$.
+We parametrize such constant quantity by~\cite{bms,Dorlis:2024yqw}

-during inflation, where $\varepsilon$ (\emph{not} to be confused with $ \epsilon$ in \eqref{defeps}) is a numerical coefficient, which in the study of \cite{Dorlis:2024uei} is found to be of order $\mathcal O (10^{-2}$), and the Hubble parameter $H \approx H_I = \rm constant$, satisfying \eqref{HPl}.
-As we shall demonstrate below, the order of magnitude of \eqref{Hbdot} will not be affected by the presence of the $\lambda$-dependent term in \eqref{seaE}, whose contributions to gCS condensate are extremely suppressed.
+during inflation, where $\varepsilon$ (\emph{not} to be confused with $ \epsilon$ in \eqref{defeps}) is a numerical coefficient, which in the study of~\cite{Dorlis:2024uei} is found to be of order $\mathcal O (10^{-2}$), and~the Hubble parameter $H \approx H_I = constant$, satisfying \eqref{HPl}.
+As~we shall demonstrate below, the~order of magnitude of \eqref{Hbdot} will not be affected by the presence of the $\lambda$-dependent term in \eqref{seaE}, whose contributions to gCS condensate are extremely~suppressed.

-To see this we should use perturbation theory in $\dot b$ when evaluating the gCS condensate, following \cite{Dorlis:2024yqw}.
-To this end, formally we consider weak tensor (GW) perturbations to the FLRW metric, and work in the transverse-traceless (TT) gauge~\cite{Donoghue:1994dn,tHooft:1974toh}, which implies that only their spatial components, $h_{ij}$, $i,j=1,2,3$, are present in the (gauge-fixed) effective action.
-The respective (3+1)-dimensional line-element is of the form:
+To see this, we should use perturbation theory in $\dot b$ when evaluating the gCS condensate, following~\cite{Dorlis:2024yqw}.
+To this end, formally, we consider weak tensor (GW) perturbations to the FLRW metric, and~work in the transverse--traceless (TT) gauge~\cite{Donoghue:1994dn,tHooft:1974toh}, which implies that only their spatial components, $h_{ij}$, $i,j=1,2,3$, are present in the gauge-fixed effective action.
+The~respective (3+1)-dimensional line element is of the following form: